 3. Choose Good Golf Shoes

-Choose golf shoes that have enough room for your toes, don’t allow your heels to slip out.
-Make sure they have enough grip to allow you to help look for your partner’s ball (because with all of these tips you’re not the one losing the ball anymore!) – One slip and you could be out for weeks.
+Choose golf shoes that have enough room for your toes and don’t allow your heels to slip out.
+Make sure they have sufficient grip to allow you to help look for your partner’s ball (because with all of these tips you’re not the one losing the ball anymore!) – One slip and you could be out for weeks.

 4. Lift With Your Legs